nginx/unit-docs/source/installation.rst

       which hosts the latest versions of the PHP stack for CentOS, Fedora, and RHEL, also has the core Unit package and the PHP modules.

-      To use Remi's versions of Unit's packages, configure `Remi's RPM repo
+      To use Remi's versions of Unit's packages, configure the `repository
       <https://blog.remirepo.net/pages/Config-en>`_ first.
 Remi's PHP language
       modules are also compatible with the core Unit package from :ref:`our own repository <installation-precomp-pkgs>`.